andreoliwa/mayan-dig/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Mayan Ditch could always use more documentation, whether as part of the official Mayan Ditch docs, in docstrings, or even on the web in blog posts, articles, and such.
+Mayan Dig could always use more documentation, whether as part of the official Mayan Dig docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/andreoliwa/python-mayan-ditch/issues.
+The best way to send feedback is to file an issue at https://github.com/andreoliwa/mayan-dig/issues.

 If you are proposing a feature: